MicrosoftDocs/azure-ai-docs/articles/search/search-limits-quotas-capacity.md

 <sup>4</sup> Higher vector quota for more tiers and regions based on partition size updates.

-#### Storage quota (GB)
+#### Partition limits (GB)

 This table repeats [partition storage limits](#service-limits) for context.
 The table shows the progression of storage quota increases in GB over time.
-Vector quota is per partition, so the more significant increases in vector quota that occurred starting in April 2024 were bound to the increase in per-partition storage that occurred at the same time.
+Vector quota is per partition, so the more significant increases in vector quota that occurred starting in April 2024 correspond to the increases in per-partition storage occuring at the same time.

 Higher capacity partitions were brought online starting in April 2024.